 Can you ovulate late and still get pregnant?

-If you have irregular ovulation and late ovulation it doesn’t mean that you won’t get pregnant.
-When you ovulate the fertility window is open for a short period.
-So if you are not sure when you would be most fertile and it’s hard to predict then the chances of getting pregnant gets slim.
+If you have irregular and late ovulation, it doesn’t mean you won’t get pregnant.
+When you ovulate, the fertility window is open for a short period.
+So if you are unsure when you would be most fertile, and it’s hard to predict, the chances of getting pregnant will slim.

 Late ovulation & predicting ovulation